Things They Don’t Tell You About Visiting Africa

 Anti-smoking laws within each country come with rules and regulations which range from penalties to jail terms.
 Be Warned!

 East Africa (Kenya, Uganda, and Rwanda) has some of the toughest laws on smoking and tobacco sales.
-In Uganda for example, if one is found contravening the law, they’re at risk of being fined up to $60 or jailed for two months.
+In Uganda, for example, if one is found to be contravening the law, they’re at risk of being fined up to $60 or jailed for two months.
 It would be unfortunate if you had to spend your hard-earned money to offset a fine that you could have avoided in the first place, or waste your tour in a local jail.

 Dress code/culture

+Africans are mindful of their public attire.
+While you might find one or two individuals wearing barely any clothes, local people depreciate such dress codes.
 You might not get anyone saying anything to you, but the looks passed across the streets could leave you feeling awkward.

 Crossing roads/ traffic lights and rules